diffix/reference/docs/led-issues.md

 ### Higher noise levels for only LE conditions

 Along the lines of increasing noise, another idea would be to increase the amount of noise for the noise layers associated with LE conditions.

-> TODO: run experiments to see how much noise is needed to deal with N/N+1 difference attacks

 ## Solution space